 Find & compare on-demand or live online Power BI courses.
 We’ve chosen 0 of the best Power BI courses from the top training providers to help you find the perfect fit.

 In this Power BI Bootcamp, students will learn the basics of the Power BI interface.
-They will learn how to create data transparency, develop interactive, user-friendly models, import & aggregate diverse datasets, and publish dashboards.
-Students will receive a custom workbook for ongoing reference and may retake the course again for free within one year for a refresh.
+They will learn how to create data transparency, develop interactive, user-friendly models, import and aggregate diverse datasets, and publish dashboards.
+Students will receive a custom workbook for ongoing reference and may retake the course for free within one year for a refresh.
 Prior to the course, students are provided with setup assistance to prepare them for success.

 Learn to seamlessly move raw data from an Excel spreadsheet to Microsoft BI for analysis in this two-day, basic-level class.
 Students build on their basic Excel knowledge to model the data then create and publish reports.
 Participants also master colors, text boxes, interactions, and other data visualization tools.
 Additionally, students examine sharing and publishing issues, including dashboards, workplaces, and personal gateways.